 c = pygal.Line(show_dots=False, width=400, height=200) # ... return anvil.BlobMedia(content=c.render(), content_type='text/html', name='pygal.svg')

 Anvil has Plotly’s Graph Objects built into its client-side Python, so you can construct Plotly plots on the client side in the same way you would construct them using Graph Objects locally.
 Use Anvil’s Plot component to show the plot in your app.
 For full details, see the Plot component documentation:

 Here’s the same graph shown in the examples above, but this time as a front-end Plotly plot:

 Here’s a clone link for that app:

 On the client side, it’s simply:

-class Form1(Form1Template): def __init__(self, **properties): # Set Form properties and Data Bindings. self.init_components(**properties) # Any code you write here will run when the form opens. x, y = anvil.server.call('get_data') self.plot_1.data = go.Scatter(x=x, y=y, mode='lines')
+class Form1(Form1Template): def __init__(self, **properties): # Set Form properties and Data Bindings. self.init_components(**properties) # Any code you write here will run before the form opens. x, y = anvil.server.call('get_data') self.plot_1.data = go.Scatter(x=x, y=y, mode='lines')

 and the data is fetched from the server using this server function: